SuperDARNCanada/borealis/docs/source/new_experiments.rst

 Multiple experiment slices within an averaging period can be configured to set a transmit frequency from the CFS as long as each slice has the ``cfs_range`` set.
 Each slice can choose any band within the transmit and receive bandwidth of the system.
-Be aware when choosing a ``cfs_range`` that if the range has any part within +/- 50kHz around the ``txctrfreq`` or ``rxctrfreq`` a warning will be raised as no tx frequency can be chosen that is within 50kHz of the center frequencies.
 The user should be aware of any restricted bands within the desired range, as CFS will exclude restricted bands when selecting transmit frequencies.

 Additionally, if a ``cfs_range`` with a band greater than 300kHz is desired, the user will need to design a custom decimation scheme for the CFS analysis, as the default is designed only for bands of